oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Introduced normative SHOULD, RECOMMENDED and MAY when applied to actions the Authorization Server, Resource Server or Client may implement.
    * Added User Education as a standalone mitigation.
    * Added Maryam Mehrnezhad to the contributors list.
+   * Expanded section on formal analysis to include completed research projects.

    -02